Study abroad in JORDAN with YES Aboard!

 Learn more about being a YES Abroad student in Jordan:

 Students will attend a private school and attendance and participation are top priorities for students.
 The primary language of instruction will be English for YES Abroad students, though the school offers instruction in Arabic as well.
 The school week is Sunday through Thursday, typically from 7:30 am to 2:30 pm and uniforms are customary.
+Adherence to the school dress code is expected of participants attending Jordanian high schools.
+Dress codes may vary slightly among schools but will have requirements regarding clothing to be worn and length and style of hair among other things, which will generally conform to gender binaries.
 The school uses the International Baccalaureate (IB) system and offers a few extracurricular activities, including volleyball and track teams.
 The student body is made up of Jordanians and international students.

 The U.S. enjoys good relations with Jordan.
 As an active member in many international organizations, the leaders of Jordan have worked diligently to maintain positive and functional relationships with Jordan’s neighbors throughout regional conflicts.

 For more information, visit the CIA World FactBook.